 Louis Rothman (1868 – 1926) was born in Kiev, then a part of the Russian Empire.
 He gained experience of the tobacco trade whilst apprenticed to his uncle in Kiev, who controlled the largest cigarette manufacturer in South Russia.

 Rothman emigrated to Britain at the age of 17.
-He worked for a cigarette manufacturer before entering into business for himself two years later.
+He worked for a cigarette manufacturer for two years before entering into business for himself.
 L Rothman & Co was established with a small shop on Fleet Street, London in 1890.
 Rothman initially hand-rolled the cigarettes himself.

 Rothman became a naturalised British subject from 1896.